ibbaa/keepitup/README.md

 - <i>USE_EXACT_ALARM</i> to start networks tasks after expiry of intervals (Android 13+)
 - <i>SCHEDULE_EXACT_ALARM</i> to start networks tasks after expiry of intervals (Android 11 and 12)
 - <i>POST_NOTIFICATIONS</i> for sending notifications

-<b>Note</b>

-The app works best if you disable battery optimization.
-If battery optimization is active, network tasks execution may be unreliable especially for short intervals, i.e. they may trigger less often and the trigger time may not be exact.
-There is a link in the app leading to the Android battery settings for the app.
-Of course, with disabled battery optimization power consumption may be higher.

 ## Installation